 Much of Baltimore County straddles the border between the Piedmont plateau and, in the southern regions of the county, the Atlantic coastal plain.
 Northern Baltimore County is primarily rural, with a landscape of rolling hills and deciduous forests characteristic of the Southeastern mixed forests.

 There are five Rural Legacy Areas in Baltimore County: Baltimore County Coastal; Gunpowder River; Long Green Valley; Manor (also in Harford County) and Piney Run.
-For descriptions and maps click here.
+Descriptions and maps of these areas are available online.

 Land Area--612 square miles

 Chesapeake Bay Coastline--173 miles

 Elevation--Sea level to 966 feet feet; primarily ranges from 200-700 feet